-Some time ago, perhaps during a terrible drought, or an ice age or something equally desperate, one of our clever ancestors came up with a good idea.
-He imagined having a stream running through his cave.
-That he thought would serve well to bring in fresh drinking water and flush out waste without all the effort of hauling buckets in and out.
+Some time ago, perhaps during a terrible drought, or an ice age or something equally desperate, one of our clever ancestors came up with an idea.
+He imagined diverting a stream to run through his cave.
+A running stream could bring in a constant supply of water.
+This way fresh water would be available for drinking and bathing (privately) at any time plus it could flush out any waste too on the way out.
+All this could happen without the effort of hauling buckets in and out.
 Especially since buckets had not yet been invented.

-Plumbing systems have evolved a lot since ancient times.
-These days a plumbing system requires a water meter or well (to replace the stream), pumps (to make sure the water flow is consistent), water and gas piping (to place the water/gas where we want it), fixtures (provide a place to use the water), fittings (allow us to turn the water/gas on and off), filters (to remove unwanted material from the water), water heaters (to adjust the temperature of the water) and drain, waste, vents and septic pipes (so we can safely live downstream from one another).
+Actually, plumbing systems have evolved quite a lot since ancient times.
+These days a plumbing system requires a water meter or well (to replace the stream), pumps (to make sure the water flow is consistent), piping (to place the water/gas where we want it), fixtures (provide a place to use the water), fittings (allow us to turn the water/gas on and off), filters (to remove unwanted material from the water), water heaters (to adjust the temperature of the water) and drain, waste, vents and septic/sewer pipes (so we can safely live downstream from one another).

-Behold, our clever hominid/inventor has become a plumber; trained, practiced and licensed by the State to install, service, repair and modify these systems.
+Behold, our clever hominid/inventor has evolved to become a plumber.
+A professional trained, practiced and licensed by the State to install, service, repair and modify these plumbing systems.

-Plumbing piping is buried within the structure of the home and is difficult to access for repairs once installed.
-Since, any error can be damaging and costly to repair it is critical that this work be done properly and durably from the beginning.
+Plumbing and drain pipes are buried within the structure or in nasty areas under the home and can be near impossible to access for repairs.
+Any error (leaks) can be damaging and costly to repair so it is critical that this work be done properly and durably from the beginning.

 Medieval homeowners took quality work very seriously.
 Mistakes and failures often lead to execution of the installer.
 This forced the trades to improve and quality skyrocketed to high levels.
 Unfortunately, civilization began to creep in and the enforcement of standards became less severe.
-These quality levels were never to be seen again.
-The best skills of the trades once were soldering, pipefitting and neatness.
-These have been replaced by contract writing and finger pointing.
+Sadly these quality levels were never to be seen again.